almossawi/firefox-code-quality/README.md

 4. Gets dependencies, propagation cost and highly-interconnected files data (``main_metrics_generator.m``)
 5. Writes the entire set of data to be graphed to ``metrics_out/full_metrics-all.csv`` (``addToFullMetrics.py``)

 The script then goes through the above steps for each of the modules in ``data/modules.txt``.
-There is a Perl alternative to (2) that you might wish to use.
 Once the script terminates, the respective directories under ``scripts`` will be populated, allowing you to both view the data in the dashboard at ``index.html`` and make use of the dependencies endpoint.

 ### Dependencies endpoint